DigiKrafting/blender_addon_substance_painter/README.md

 - One Click Export
 - One Click Textures Import

-# Min Required Blender Version

-2.79.0 (1.4.0)

-\* Mesh Export will likely work in previous versions but untested.
-\* Texture Import requires the Principled BSDF shader in 2.79.0+.

-2.80.0 (1.5.0+)

 # IMPORTANT USAGE NOTES

-\* Make sure you have a saved .blend file before using the auto import/export features, then saving before import/export is then not required.
+\* Make sure you have a **"saved"** .blend file before using the import/export features, then saving before import/export is then not required.
 The addon needs the file location to know where to create the export and textures folder used for import/export of the files.

 - File Naming Convention

     File names are derived from the selected object name or your blender file name.

+\* For Substance Painter 2018.1.0-2018.3.0 be sure to tick "2018.1.0-2018.3.0 Project File Fix" in the addon preferences.
+(See "Preferences" screenshot below)

 # Installation